grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "They are increasing speed Sylvia.
 And turning... through our rear port quarter.
 They are going for distance.
 I assume to fire on us."

 In the control room, Bastian overheard this report from Hemi.
-"Maybe they are turning to run away from us."
-He said to Gregory through the cigarette hanging from his lip.
+"Maybe they are turning to run away from us," he said to Gregory through the cigarette hanging from his lip.

-Percy looked at the depth gauge: 100 meters.
+Percy stood directly behind Bastian watching the depth gauge over his shoulder: 100 meters.
 "Push her down Bastian."
-She stood behind him and put her hand on his shoulder.

 Bastian turned the dive plane control wheel to give the planes a steeper angle.
-Percy adjusted valves at the tank ballast control panel to give the bow some more weight.
+Percy adjusted valves at the tank ballast control panel to give the bow even more weight.

 "Hemi!"
-Percy said.
-"Let me know immediately if they start to turn again."
+Percy said, "let me know immediately if they start to turn again."

-"If they have rear torpedo tubes, they will not have to turn."
-Hemi replied.
-"And they are so close a torpedo will be in the water for only a minute before it hits us."
-He added.
+"If they have rear torpedo tubes, they will not have to turn," Hemi replied.
+"And they are so close a torpedo will be in the water for only a minute before it hits us," he added.

-"Fuck," said Percy.
-"Then let me know if there's any fucking indication they are about to fire Hemi."
+Percy spat again.
+"Then let me know if there's any indication at all that they are about to fire Hemi."

 "It is tough Sylvia.
 Cassandra is right, there is a lot of background noise."
+[//]: # (---- EDITED TO HERE ----)
+[//]: # (2k words from last EDIT point)

 Gregory reached up and wiped his sweating fingers on a rag hanging on the forward wall between the gauges.
 "I could never get used to going down fast like this, controlled or not."
 He said, as if voicing his fear might let some of it out from his guts and disperse it around the room a little.
 His eyes rapidly scanned over the stacks of dozens and dozens of dials and readouts on the front wall of the con.
 What Gregory read from those dials was that the sub was being put through the very limits of its endurable capabilities.